-By focusing on extremely hot-humid exposure defined by (6) >30°C, our global synthesis of urban extreme heat exposure is conservative.
-For example, when we adjust the threshold to (6) WBGT{max}>28°C (Fig. S11), the ISO occupational standard risk for heat-related illness for acclimated people at moderate metabolic rates (235-360W) (30), 7,628 urban settlements have a significant (p < 0.05) in exposure from 1983 - 2016 (Fig. S11).
-In contrast, when we adjust the threshold to WBGT{max} >32°C, the ISO heat-risk threshold for unacclimated people at resting metabolic rates (100-125W) (30), 2,979 urban settlements have a significant (p < 0.05) increase in exposure from 1983 - 2016 (Fig. S11).
-Accordingly, our findings suggest that in already hot regions, like the Sun Belt Region in the United States, where air temperatures are projected to increase (18), temperature-humidity (6) combinations may not regularly exceed extremes like WBGT{max} >32°C for many urban settlements.
+By focusing on extremely hot-humid exposure defined by >30 °C, our global synthesis of urban extreme heat exposure is conservative.
+For example, when we adjust the threshold to WBGTmax > 28 °C (SI Appendix, Fig. S11), the ISO occupational standard risk for heat-related illness for acclimated people at moderate metabolic rates (235 to 360 W) (30), 7,628 urban settlements have a significant increase (P < 0.05) in exposure from 1983 to 2016 (SI Appendix, Fig. S11).
+In contrast, when we adjust the threshold to WBGTmax > 32 °C, the ISO heat-risk threshold for unacclimated people at resting metabolic rates (100 to 125 W) (30), 2,979 urban settlements have a significant (P < 0.05) increase in exposure from

+1983 to 2016 (SI Appendix, Fig. S11).
+Accordingly, our findings suggest that in already hot regions, like the Sun Belt Region in the United States, where air temperatures are projected to increase (18), temperature-humidity combinations may not regularly exceed extremes like WBGTmax > 32 °C for many urban settlements.
 For example, take Phoenix, Arizona.
-The hottest T{max} ever recorded in Phoenix was 122°F on June 26, 1990 at 23h GMT (54, 55).
+The hottest Tmax ever recorded in Phoenix was 122 °F on June 26, 1990, at 23 h Greenwich Mean Time (54, 55).
 The relative humidity at that time was 11% (54).
-Following our methods, the HI{max} equivalent was 49°C and the equivalent WBGT{max} was 32.29°C. Thus, vulnerable population regularly experience extreme heat exposure in Phoenix (56, 57), demonstrating the need for diverse definitions of heat stress.
+Following our methods, the HImax equivalent was 49 °C, and the equivalent WBGTmax was 32.29 °C. Yet, vulnerable populations regularly experience extreme heat exposure in Phoenix (56, 57), demonstrating the need for diverse definitions of heat stress.

 In sum, our analysis calls into question the future sustainability and equity for populations living in and moving to many of the planet's urban settlements.
 Climate change is increasing the frequency, duration, and intensity of extreme heat across the globe (1-5).
 Indeed, combined temperature and humidity extremes already exceed human biophysical tolerance in some locations (17).
-Poverty reduction in urban settlements ultimately hinges on increasing labor productivity (10) but, across spatial scales, elevated temperatures have been associated with decreased economic output (11, 58, 59).
-As such, the spatial pattern of exposure trajectories we identify in Africa and Southern Asia, which already house hundreds of millions of the urban poor (60), highlight that, without sufficient investment, humanitarian intervention, and government support, extreme heat may crucially limit the urban poor's ability to realize the economic gains associated with urbanization (61).
+Poverty reduction in urban settlements ultimately hinges on increasing labor productivity (10), but across spatial scales, elevated temperatures have been associated with decreased economic output (11, 58, 59).
+As such, the spatial pattern of exposure trajectories that we identify in Africa and Southern Asia, which already house hundreds of millions of the urban poor (60), highlight that without sufficient investment, humanitarian intervention, and government support, extreme heat may crucially limit the urban poor's ability to realize the economic gains associated with urbanization (61).
 Synthesizing extreme heat exposure across all individual urban settlements globally, however, reveals that exposure trajectories are composed of thousands of extreme heat events.
 Each of those events presents an opportunity for effective early warning, a tool that, if widely implemented, can reduce the burden extreme heat places on all urban populations (20).